Content Strategy Presentation Design UX Design Usability Testing

 I adapted a script from my outline to shape how the presentation would sound and feel.
 I continually read it aloud to refine pacing, tone, and clarity.
 I paired each new idea in my script with a visual that reinforced the message, guided attention, and made abstract ideas easier to absorb.

-① The time we spend in the attention economy slowly creeps upon us as we compulsively check our phones during what we perceive as lulls in action in our days.
+① The time we spend in the attention economy slowly creeps up on us as we compulsively check our phones during what we perceive as lulls in action in our days.

 ② We distract ourselves from these moments as an attempt to fill a perceived void, one that the attention economy has convinced us exists.